 On the other end of the spectrum are home-based entrepreneurs who never could seem to stop working.
 With the computer just across the hall, they couldn’t bear to be away from it.
 They feel that they need to be there when an important email arrives.
 Or they should immediately respond to a customer who emailed his or her complaint.
 If they are running an online business, they need to know every second of the day how much traffic their web site is getting.
-They begin to view little everyday bonding activities like watching television with the family as an opportunity cost; the time spent for these activities are much better directed to writing that e-book.
+They begin to view little everyday bonding activities like watching television with the family as an opportunity cost; the time spent on these activities is much better directed to writing that e-book.
 As the old saying goes, “All work and no play makes Jack a dull boy.”
-People need to balance their lives; and entrepreneurs are no exception.
+People need to balance their lives, and entrepreneurs are no exception.

 Recommended Books on Working from Home:

 - The Work-at-Home Success Bible: A Complete Guide for Women: Start Your Own Business; Balance Work and Home Life; Develop Telecommuting Strategies

 - Work at Home Now: The No-nonsense Guide to Finding Your Perfect Home-based Job, Avoiding Scams, and Making a Great Living